EmitLab/CausalBench/README.md

 ## Contact

-For questions, feedback, or further information, please contact us at email@example.com.
+For questions, feedback, or further information, please contact us at support@causalbench.org.

 ## Acknowledgments
-...
+This work is supported by NSF grant 2311716, "CausalBench: A Cyberinfrastructure for Causal-Learning Benchmarking for Efficacy, Reproducibility, and Scientific Collaboration".

 ## Support Benchmark Context
+CausalBench is structured to support different machine learning tasks and dataset types.
+With user contribution, the supported context will be expanded, currently, these models and tasks are provided.

 | Dataset               | File                 |
 |-----------------------|----------------------|
 | Abalone               | data, static graph   |